CresspressoEntertainment/cresspressoentertainment.github.io/_posts/2016-12-07-welcome-to-jekyll.markdown

 group: Home
 categories:
   - update
+description: "You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your..."
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.